 Willow House is a twelve casita desert retreat on 250 acres of private land.
 With unobstructed views of the Chisos Mountain Range, it is the perfect location to relax and unwind in Far West Texas.
 Its close proximity to Big Bend National Park allows guests easy access to the Rio Grande River, Chisos Basin hikes, and everything else the area has to offer.
 If you are not much of a chef, there are several restaurants within a 3 mile radius that are open for dinner 7 days a week.
 If you enjoy cooking, the communal Main House has a fully equipped gourmet kitchen.
 Whatever your style while traveling, we built the space to be versatile.
 We encourage our guests to take a sunset cruise around the property, stargaze around the fire at night, mix a cocktail, and hopefully meet a few new friends along the way.
 The space is well suited for entire group events as well- serving as a serene setting for a wedding, milestone birthday or company retreat.

 The Willow House concept was born after a trip to Big Bend National Park that sparked a love for Far West Texas and the freedom that comes with exploring this remote part of the world.
 We set out to offer our guests a unique place to stay, unlike anything else in the area.
 Willow House is the perfect combination of remoteness and accessibility, community and privacy, sophisticated interiors and comfort.
 The proximity to the park makes Willow House desirable beyond its design.
-Guests are close enough to Big Bend National Park (5 minutes to the entrance) to hike South Rim for the day and be back on property for a sunset dinner.
+Guests are close enough to Big Bend National Park (6 miles to the entrance) to hike South Rim for the day and be back on property for a sunset dinner.
 Willow House is built entirely with views in mind.
 The size and topography of the land ensure our views of the Chisos Mountain Range are never jeopardized by any future developments in the area.
 The hope is to create a place that stands the test of time.

 The land found her.